-Click each PERT-related question to see the answer.
+Click each Placement Test related question for the answer.

 Question 1: What is an entry-level assessment?